articleIcon-icon

 If you’re a company looking to relocate skilled workers to Canada, you can do so by securing a labour market impact assessment (LMIA) visa, enabling the company to support a Canadian work permit on a temporary basis.

-There are two routes to secure a work visa and permit for your foreign worker—you can take the DIY route and undergo the LMIA processes yourself or use an immigration service like Deel to provide you with visa support in Canada.
+There are two routes to secure a work visa and permit for your foreign worker—you can take the DIY route and undergo the LMIA processes yourself or use a leading immigration service like Deel Immigration to provide you with visa support in Canada.

 The latter is more suitable for companies that want a hands-off approach to visa procurement or do not have the proper infrastructure to support a Canadian work visa.